dshawul/NebulaSEM/paper/paper.md

 }
 ```

-Spatial operators within dGSEM encompass divergence, gradient, laplacian, and more.
+Spatial operators within dGSEM encompass divergence, gradient, Laplacian, and more.
 Temporal discretization is
 accomplished through explicit and implicit schemes, including first-order Euler explicit and implicit schemes,
 linear multi-step methods such as Adams-Moulton and Adams-Bashforth, the Runge-Kutta method up to 4th order,
 and fully-implicit Backward Differencing (BDF) methods.